unirgy/convertm1m2/README.md

 The script is fully standalone and self-contained, with the exception of SimpleDOM.php library, which is included in the package.

-Fork/clone the repository, and edit ConvertM1M2.php file configuration (at the beginning of the file) if/as necessary.
+Fork/clone the repository, and edit convert.php file configuration (at the beginning of the file) if/as necessary.

 The script can be ran from the Web or CLI, and allows conversion of multiple extensions at the same time.